Indian forces kill 3 militants in Kashmir's main city Srinagar

 Rebel groups have fought for decades for the region's independence or its merger with Pakistan, and they enjoy broad popular support.

-The fighting has left tens of thousands dead, mostly civilians, since 1989.
+The fighting has left tens of thousands dead, most of them civilians, since 1989.

 India has more than 500,000 troops stationed in Kashmir, a Himalayan territory also claimed by Pakistan.

-The countries have fought two of their three wars since independence over the region.

-India regularly blames Pakistan for arming and training rebels before sending them across the border, charges that Islamabad denies.
+It regularly blames Pakistan for arming and training rebels before sending them across the border, an accusation that Islamabad denies.

-New Delhi also has a frontier dispute with neighbouring Nepal and tensions with China that last week left 20 Indians dead after a fight with nail-studded batons, rocks and fists.
-There were also an unknown number of Chinese casualties.